Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Rebels have been underdogs by 3 points or more one time this season and have not covered the spread once.

-- Ole Miss has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).
+- Ole Miss has hit the over in 50% of its opportunities this year (three times over six games with a set point total).

-- Ole Miss is 4-2 against the spread and 6-1 overall in games when it records more than 19.7 points.
+- Ole Miss is 4-2 against the spread and 6-1 overall when the team scores more than 19.7 points.

-- When Ole Miss picks up more than 342 yards, the team is 4-1 against the spread and 6-0 overall.
+- Ole Miss is 4-1 against the spread and 6-0 overall when the team amasses more than 342.0 yards.

 - The Rebels have five giveaways this season, while the Tigers have six takeaways .